How to start a business in Finland

 Things to know before getting started

-As well as any minimum investment requirements, there's a handling fee of EUR 380 to register your company name if you use mail, or EUR 330 if you apply online.
+As well as any minimum investment requirements, there's a ²startup fee of EUR 370for a limited liability company by mail or online.

 What is the company registration process in Finland?